 - Reference implementation is written in C++ with MPI and OpenMP support.

-The new HPCG Performance List will be announced at the ISC 2017 conference in Frankfurt am Main in Germany.
+The new HPCG Performance List was announced at the ISC 2017 conference in Frankfurt am Main in Germany.

 The session entitled